mendix/docs/content/studio/page-editor.md

 ### 2.9 Creating an Entity from a Page {#create-entity}

 You can create an entity from a page when configuring a data source for a widget that requires it.
-For example, you have a [data view](page-editor-data-view-list-view) and you would like to set the *Customer* entity as its data source.
-However, you do not have this entity yet.
+For example, you have a [data view](page-editor-data-view-list-view) and you would like to set the *Customer* entity as its data source, but you do not have the **Customer** entity in you app yet.
 You can create it from the **Select Entity** dialog box without having to switch to the [domain model](domain-models).
 Do the following:

 1. Select data view properties > **Entity** property.
 2. In the **Select Entity** dialog box, click the plus icon: